dotaziz/quest/_posts/2023-11-03-quest-genesis-block.md

 Seeing articles from renowned and well-respected software craftsmen in their humble beginnings serves as a driving force and an inspiration.
 Although I have tried a couple of times to write consistently, success has been far-fetched.

+> "The scariest moment is always just before you start."
+> - Stephen King

 But the irony is, you better write to write better.
 I pledge to embrace the challenge.

 I am no proficient writer, nor am I a software craftsman.
 I intend to use this blog as a garden to nurture my writings and software craftsmanship.
 Correction of errors, the identification of weak notions, and suggestions for improvements are warmly welcomed.